-- 11. First Aid Cover will be provided by 'St Johns Ambulance' from a medical treatment unit on site for the whole duration of the Regatta.
-Location of the treatment unit is indicated on site map at Annex A.1 - 12.
+- 11. First Aid Cover will be provided trained first aider from the rowing club - 12.
 Medical Officer.
-The Honorary Regatta Medical Officer will be a club volunteer if available and be onsite as available. - 13.
-Comms.
-Medical staff will be in communication with the Safety Boats on channel 6 VHF. - 14.
+The Regatta Medical Officer will be a club volunteer if available and be onsite as available... - 13.
 Patient Reports.
-A numbered copy of the patient report form covering any treatment given to an individual will be handed to the event organisers on completion. - 15.
+A numbered copy of the patient report form covering any treatment given to an individual will be handed to the event organisers on completion. - 14.
 Defibrillators.
-Defibrillators are available at the Royal Shakespeare Theatre, at the athletics club at the end of the Bird Nest Lane, and at the Bowling Club near the Ferry - 16.
-Also see Incident Response Plan, and Instructions to Competitors. - 17.
+Defibrillators are available at the Rowing Club (outside the front door Code C209), Royal Shakespeare Theatre, at the athletics club at the end of the Bird Nest Lane, and at the Bowling Club near the Ferry - 15.
+Also see Incident Response Plan, and Instructions to Competitors. - 16.
 Hospital.
-Nearest hospital facilities for accident and emergency are at Warwick Hospital, Lakin Road, Warwick which is approximately 6 miles from the Regatta site, travel time approximately 15 minutes. - 18.
+Nearest hospital facilities for accident and emergency are at Warwick Hospital, Lakin Road, Warwick which is approximately 10 miles from the Regatta site, travel time approximately 15 minutes. - 17.
 Ambulance Access.
 Ambulance access is possible, within 1 minute along the length of the course through the Recreation Ground area on the club-side.
+Ambulance access is possible along the theatre-side of the course, within 5 minutes, via Waterside Road, which runs parallel and adjacent to the river.

+18. Medical Support Arrangements

-Ambulance access is possible along the theatre-side of the course, within 5 minutes, via Waterside Road, which runs parallel and adjacent to the river. - 19.
-Medical Support Arrangements All injuries shall be treated in the first instance by St John's Ambulance at the First Aid Post.
-First Aiders to decide on further treatment Fire, Police, Ambulance can be contacted on 999 Doctor can be contacted on 01299 402157 or 01299 403374 In the event of an accident/injury requiring Accident and Emergency, the injured party should be taken for assessment to Kidderminster Hospital, Minor Injuries Department, Bewdley Road, Kidderminster The local Ambulance and Police services will be informed in advance that the regatta is taking place
+- All injuries shall be treated in the first instance by a trained First Aider - First Aiders to decide on further treatment - Fire, Police, Ambulance can be contacted on 999 - Doctor can be contacted on 01299 402157 or 01299 403374 - In the event of an accident/injury requiring Accident and Emergency, the injured party should be taken for assessment to Warwick Hospital, Larkin Road, Warwick CV34 5BW 01926 495321 (10 miles away) - The local Ambulance and Police services will be informed in advance that the regatta is taking place